Rustadit/Uber-Data-Analysis-Project-2025-SQL/README.md

 ## **Data Structure and Overview**

-This section of your portfolio provides a technical blueprint of the project.
+This section provides blueprint of the project.
 It describes how different data points—from a user’s click on a phone to a driver’s completed trip—are connected through a relational schema.

 ### **Entity Relationship Diagram (ERD)**